nuuuwan/news_lk3_data/README.md

 *2024-07-26 09:29:00* · [`adaderanalk`](https://www.adaderana.lk/news/100782/presidential-election-bonds-placed-for-ranil-to-contest-as-independent-candidate) · `en`

-President’s Counsel Ronald Perera has placed bonds on behalf of President Ranil Wickremesinghe as an independent candidate for the forthcoming Presidential Election.
+President’s Counsel Ronald Perera has placed bonds on behalf of President Ranil Wickremesinghe to contest the forthcoming Presidential Election as an independent candidate.

 He had placed the deposit this morning (26) at the Election Commission Office in Rajagiriya.